 Complaint & Misconduct Policy

-iRASD Journal of Computer Science and Information Technology (iRASD JCSIT) welcomes complaints by considering it as an opportunity for improvement and aims to respond to it quickly and constructively.
+iRASD Journal of Computer Science and Information Technology (iRASD-JCSIT) welcomes complaints by considering them as an opportunity for improvement and aims to respond quickly and constructively.

 What a Complaint is?